Simulation for Attending Obstetricians to Improve Technical Skills for Managing Postpartum Hemorrhage (R01-HD107451)

 Period: Completed, data analysis ongoing

-Columbia University Patient Safety Research Fellowship in Hospital Medicine (AHRQ T32-HS026121)
+Columbia University Patient Safety Research Fellowship (AHRQ T32-HS026121)

-The aim of this postdoctoral research fellowship is to support promising Medicine and Pediatric clinician-researchers to pursue academic careers and become future leaders in hospital-based patient safety and health services research.
+The aim of this postdoctoral research fellowship is to support promising clinician-researchers to pursue academic careers and become future leaders in patient safety and health services research.
 The program is designed to prepare fellows to conduct innovative interdisciplinary research, employ rigorous and varied research methodologies, present and publish study findings, and successfully compete for extramural peer-reviewed research funding.
 The fellowship offers a unique combination of formal research education, mentored research projects, and exposure to patient safety operations at a large academic medical center.
 Fellows will have the opportunity to work with a diverse and accomplished group of Columbia faculty with a proven track record of grant funding, interdisciplinary research collaboration, publication, and mentorship.
 Our Faculty Mentors represent a broad range of clinical and academic disciplines, and have expertise and active research support in focus areas including medical errors, medication safety, healthcare-associated infections, health informatics, quality measurement and outcomes, cost and cost-effectiveness, chronic disease epidemiology, and health disparities.
-This 2-year training program consists of five core components: 1) Formal Research Education; 2) Mentored Research Projects; 3) Patient Safety Immersion; 4) Bi-Weekly Research Seminars; and 5) Grant Proposal Development.
-All fellows will earn a master’s degree in Epidemiology or Patient Oriented Research at the Mailman School of Public Health.
-In addition, a distinctive core component of the program is the Patient Safety Immersion, consisting of a patient safety curriculum leading to the Certified Professional in Patient Safety (CPPS) credential and a fellow-developed research project based on real-world patient safety hazards.
+This 2-year training program consists of six core components: 1) Formal Research Education; 2) Mentored Research Projects; 3) Patient Safety Immersion; 4) Bi-Weekly Research Seminars; 5) Grant Proposal Development; and 6) Career Development.
+Fellows will earn a Master of Science degree in a research-oriented field such as Epidemiology, Clinical Research Methods, or Patient-Oriented Research at Columbia University’s Mailman School of Public Health.
+Fellows who already have a related Master's degree will have the opportunity to take advanced courses in quantitative and qualitative research methods or other relevant coursework, including informatics.
+In addition, a distinctive core component of the program is Patient Safety Immersion, designed to provide Fellows with direct experience in patient safety operations at a large academic medical center.
+Fellows will attend root cause analyses and review adverse event reports at NYP/CUIMC, develop and conduct a fellow-initiated research project based on real-world patient safety hazards, and participate in a patient safety curriculum.

 Role: Multiple PIs/Co-Directors; Jason Adelman, R. Graham Barr